Current Research

 Our group has developed a new technique to measure the dissolved Kr and Xe composition of groundwater at the order 0.001 per mil amu-1 scale.
 At this level, we are able to reconstruct the depth to water (i.e., water table depth) at the time and place a parcel of groundwater was "recharged" (i.e., was last in contact with the atmosphere).
 The basis for this new paleohydrological tool is rooted in gravitational settling in soil air, a well-understood physical process that results in enrichment of heavy-to-light gas ratios with depth.
 As Kr and Xe in soil air dissolve into groundwater at the water table, the gravitational signal is ‘locked in’ and is preserved over time in the aquifer (Seltzer et al., 2019)

 In addition to water table depth reconstruction, we are also working to develop high-precision measurements of "triple argon isotopes" (argon-40, argon-38, and argon-36) to deconvolve physical fractionation and radiogenic accumulation of argon-40, which is produced from potassium-40 decay in aquifer minerals.
 We are pairing new argon isotope measurements with krypton-81 (half life = 229,000 years) and radiocarbon (half life = 5,730 years) to gain insights into groundwater residence time distributions and flow pathways, providing useful tools to inform groundwater sustainability.
-Postdoctoral Scholar Becca Tyne is leading a project to explore all of these tracers (Ar + Kr + Xe stable isotopes & krypton-81) in Columbia River Basalt aquifers to gain insight into past climate, groundwater flow, and radiogenic volatile accumulation pathways.
+MIT-WHOI PhD Student Grace Brown is leading a new study to explore all of these tracers (Ar + Kr + Xe stable isotopes & krypton-81) in fossil groundwater systems from Australia, to gain insight into past climate and hydrogeology.

 We are grateful to the NSF P2C2 (now P4CLIMATE) and Hydrological Sciences programs for supporting this work.